Raz-Dahan/NASA-argocd-pipeline/README.md

 # CI/CD Project

 This GitHub Actions workflow automates the building, testing, deploying, and monitoring process for a Kubernetes application using Docker, Helm, and Google Cloud Platform (GCP) services. <br />
-This pipeline gives developers gives the the option to deploy their app with a simple push.
+This pipeline gives developers the option to deploy their app with a simple push.

 ## Workflow Overview